kanch21/Big_Data_Project/README.md

 ## Predicting Flight Delays

 This project is part of Big Data project. <br>
 We have implemented several machine learning models like K-Means, Logistic regression, Gradient Boosted tree model, Naive Bayes model and Linear Regression model to predict flight delays.
+All the models have been implemented using Pyspark on databricks.

 Link to original dataset- https://www.kaggle.com/fabiendaniel/predicting-flight-delays-tutorial/data?select=flights.csv